 Heroin is one of the most addictive drugs available, up there with cocaine and nicotine, followed by barbiturates and alcohol.
 It came to America from Germany, touted as a safe substitute for the Trojan horse that was morphine – a supposed wonder drug that proved deadly addictive and destroyed the lives of thousands of America’s sons during the Civil War.
-It was widely distributed by doctors and snake oil salesmen alike for decades, until the Harrison Act required a license to sell it.
-Whereupon it went promptly underground, where it has flourished to various degrees ever since.
+It was widely distributed by doctors and snake oil salesmen alike for decades until the Harrison Act required a license to sell it.
+After that, it went promptly underground, where it has flourished to various degrees ever since.

 The Heroin Use Experience

 Heroin presents in several forms.
 Highly pure heroin can be snorted or smoked and may be more appealing to new users because it eliminates the stigma associated with injection drug use.
 “Black tar” heroin is sticky like roofing tar or hard like coal and is predominantly produced in Mexico and sold in U.S. areas west of the Mississippi River.
 The dark color associated with black tar heroin results from crude processing methods that leave behind impurities.
 Impure heroin is usually dissolved, diluted, and injected into veins, muscles, or under the skin.

 Once heroin enters the brain, it is converted to morphine and binds rapidly with molecules in the central nervous system called opioid receptors.
 These receptors are located throughout the brain and body in areas which manage the perceptions of pain and pleasure, blood pressure, sexual arousal, and breathing.
 Heroin and morphine are chemically similar to neurotransmitters (brain chemicals) called endorphins, which give the sensation of pleasure and deaden feelings of pain.
 They are sometimes called the body’s “natural opiates.”
 Opiate drugs act like extremely powerful endorphins.
 They are more intense and powerful than the body’s naturally produced endorphins.
 Another neurotransmitter affected by drug use is dopamine – the “reward” chemical.